rescue-respiration/rescue-respiration-website/content/software.md

 To make sure the installation won't become too bloated, create the file */etc/apt/apt.conf* containing:

+{% code(lang="config") %}
 APT::Install-Recommends "false";
 APT::Install-Suggests "false";
+{% end %}

 Update the OS, and install the packages needed to run X, the Openbox window manager, a terminal (I used xterm in this example), and a text editor.

+`sudo apt update`

+`sudo apt install xserver-xorg x11-xserver-utils xinit openbox xterm`

-If you're in a hurry, you can skip the update and dist-upgrade steps.
+If you're in a hurry, you can skip the following dist-upgrade step.

-    $ sudo apt update
-    $ sudo apt dist-upgrade
-    $ sudo apt install xserver-xorg x11-xserver-utils xinit openbox xterm
+`sudo apt dist-upgrade`

 ### Installing the application-specific dependencies:
 We start by installing pip and the Tk bindings: `sudo apt install python3-pip python3-tk`